 Everywhere I go in Monrovia, the capital of Liberia, they take my temperature.
 Eating at a restaurant?
 There’s someone wielding a thermometer at the door.
-Headed into a building for […]
+Headed into a building for a meeting?
+Same thing.
+Even when I pull up to park at the apartment building where I am staying, I have to roll down my […]

 About Elizabeth Serlemitsos, MBA